jpsandoval/PerfEvoMatrix/README.md

 #### Open Baseline Image.

-** MacOSX.** We do all the experiments in a Mac Book Pro.
+**MacOSX** We do all the experiments in a Mac Book Pro.
 To open the Baselina setup execute the following command in the folder where this project was download.

 ```
 ./Pharo-OSX/Pharo.app/Contents/MacOS/Pharo Baseline.image
 ```

-** Windows**
+**Windows**
 You may also run the experiment in Windows, but depending of the windows version you have installed it may be some some UI bugs.
 ```
 cd Pharo-Windows
 Pharo.exe ../Baseline.image
 ```

-** Pharo Image ** After open the Baseline Image you should see the following window:
+**Pharo Image** After open the Baseline Image you should see the following window:

 <img src="images/BasePlayground.png" width="200">